 Public health plays a vital role in emergency preparedness.
 After major disasters, public health workers are often called upon to participate in a coordinated response and to protect residents from disease outbreaks and other hazards due to contaminated food and water, chemical releases, insect-borne diseases, and unmet medical needs.

-In addition to city preparedness activities, the Emergency Preparedness Division is responsible for preparing Cambridge Health Alliance hospitals and primary care sites for major emergencies, and coordinating preparedness activities for 27 communities (including Cambridge) that comprise Massachusetts Emergency Preparedness Region 4b.
+In addition to city preparedness activities, the Emergency Preparedness Division is responsible for coordinating preparedness activities for 27 communities (including Cambridge) that comprise Massachusetts Emergency Preparedness Region 4b.